 Definition

-The Taproot internal key, written P in BIP341, is the public key a wallet selects as the foundation of a Taproot (SegWit v1) output before any script commitment is applied.
-It is not the key that appears on-chain; rather, it is tweaked with a commitment to the script tree to produce the published output key.
-In multiparty contexts P is typically an aggregated key from a protocol such as MuSig2, so a group of signers can present a single internal key.
+The Taproot internal key, written P in BIP 341, is the public key a wallet selects as the foundation of a Taproot (SegWit v1) output before any script commitment is applied.
+It is not the key that appears on-chain; rather, it is tweaked with a commitment to the output's script tree to produce the published output key.
+The internal key answers the question "who can spend this cooperatively?" while the script tree answers "what are the fallback rules?" — and Taproot's central trick is folding both answers into one ordinary-looking key.

 Role in spending

-The internal key defines the key-path spend: when all required parties cooperate, they sign for the tweaked key Q = P + t·G using the tweaked secret p + t, producing one 64-byte Schnorr signature that is indistinguishable from a single-signer payment.
-This is the cheapest, most private way to spend a Taproot output.
+The internal key defines the key-path spend: when all required parties cooperate, they sign for the tweaked key Q = P + t·G using the tweaked secret p + t, producing one 64-byte Schnorr signature that is indistinguishable from any single-signer payment.
+This is the cheapest and most private way to spend a Taproot output — no script is revealed, no tree is even shown to exist.
+In multiparty contexts P is typically an aggregated key from a protocol such as MuSig2, so a group of signers presents a single internal key and their cooperative spend collapses into that same single-signature form.
+The design philosophy is that the cooperative case should be the common case, and the common case should look like nothing at all.

 Disabling the key path